James Madison Institute

 Learn more about how the State Policy Network aids ALEC and spins disinformation in the states.

 Learn more about corporations VOTING to rewrite our laws.

-James Madison Institute is a Florida-based think tank that describes its mission as "to keep the citizens of Florida informed about their government and to shape our state's future through the advancement of practical free-market ideas on public policy issues."
+James Madison Institute (JMI) is a right-wing advocacy group that describes its mission as "to keep the citizens of Florida informed about their government and to shape our state's future through the advancement of practical free-market ideas on public policy issues."

 Ties to the Franklin Center for Government and Public Integrity